 The Women and Gender Studies program is multidisciplinary, drawing upon the expertise of faculty in many academic departments and schools within the university, including art, English, history, nursing, religious studies, psychology, and sociology.
 The participating faculty offer courses appropriate to the scholarly study of women and gender and contribute to the development of the program.

-G. Ortega, Faculty Director
+TBD, Faculty Director